hmchen47/DevOps/CICD/k8sFund-LFS258/03-InstallConfig.md

 + Single head node and multiple workers
     + a single node `etcd` instance running on the head node with the API, the scheduler, and the controller-manager
 + Multiple head nodes and multiple worker nodes
-    + Head nodes in an HA condifuration
+    + Head nodes in an HA configuration
     + Worker nodes add more durability to the cluster
-    + The API server will be fronted by a load balancer, the scheduler and the controller
+    + The API server will be fronted by a load balancer, the scheduler and the controller-manager
-    + Manager elected a leader via flags
+    + Controller-manager elected a leader via flags
     + `etcd` setup can still be single node
 + HA `etcd`, HA head nodes, and multiple workers
     + The most advanced and resilient setup